IGVF-DACC/checkfiles/README.md

 - Build the image

-`docker image build -t checkfiles .`
+`docker image build -f docker/Dockerfile -t checkfiles .`

 - There are some test file examples in file_examples folder.
 You can use one of them to run the build